himanib09/neural_network_visualizer_web_app/README.md

 # neural_network_visualizer_web_app
 This is a guided poject from Coursera.
-Created neural network visualizer web application using Streamline.
+Created neural network visualizer web application using Streamlit and a simple model server using Keras and Flask.
 Dataset used - MNIST